jollypong/Weather-Dashboard/README.md

 ## Using the application
 You may enter the City Name on the left side of the page.
 <br/>
-Upon entering the name of the city, your city's information will deploy on the right.
+Upon submitting the name of the city, following information will appear on the right.
 <br/>
-Weather information displayed will contain:
+- City Name, Date, Icon of the weather,
 - Temperature in Celsius,
 - Feels like in Celsius,
 - Humidity in percentage,